zaidmohammed7/Priority-Queue/README.md

 # Priority Queue Project

 ## Overview
-This project implements a priority queue in C++.
+This project implements a priority queue in C++ using a binary search tree (BST).
 The priority queue allows for the management of elements with associated priorities, enabling the retrieval of the highest priority element.
 The main program tests the functionalities of the `prqueue` class, allowing users to enqueue, dequeue, peek at the highest priority element, and more.

 ## Authors
 - **Starter code provided by:** Adam T Koehler, PhD - University of Illinois Chicago